 Always wear your oven gloves when handling these things.

 Cleaning them is super easy.
 Soak in water or place them under running water.

-Washing them with liquid detergents is fine since they do not absorb liquids.
+Additionally, washing them with liquid detergents is fine since they do not absorb liquids.

-Therefore, if you intend to use a cast iron to cook pizza, make sure to choose the one without enamel.
+Therefore, if you intend to use a cast iron skillet to cook pizza, make sure to choose the one without enamel.

 These withstand a higher temperature, but we recommend not going beyond 500°F.

 Cast iron skillets are heavy.
 Hence, the handles because you’ll need them to carry them around.

 Be careful in handling these things because you absolutely won’t like it when you accidentally drop it on your toes.

 We’re quite sure you now understand the difference between a pizza stone vs cast iron.